Nuitka/Nuitka/README.txt

 This section is building up only.

-The Shed Skin example programs are very valueable, because they show how programs that allow type inference can be improved, and generally although Nuitka and Shed Skin are different beasts, it's very interesting to look at what Shed Skin is good at and potentially benefit from it in decisions for Nuitka.
+The Shed Skin example programs are very valuable, because they show how programs that allow type inference can be improved, and generally although Nuitka and Shed Skin are different beasts, it's very interesting to look at what Shed Skin is good at and potentially benefit from it in decisions for Nuitka.